 Activities 2012-2013: Local projects and BSP activities

-The Let’s take Care project in Denmark has been developed in 2011-2012 in 10 schools from 9 cities, involving directly 150 students at national level.
+The Let’s take Care project in Poland was developed in 2011-2012 in 2 schools from Kolobrzeg and Katowice.
 These schools are part of the Baltic Sea Project schools network.

 ACTIVITIES : What we do to Save the Planet

 About Zespol Szkol nr 2 in Kołobrzeg